 Tuition Refund Insurance

-We recommend every family consider GradGuard’s™ Tuition Protection Plan from Allianz Global Assistance.
+We recommend every family consider GradGuard’s™ Tuition Protection Plan.

 We believe it’s important to offer an easy, affordable way to protect the investment your family has made in higher education.
-That’s why Gettysburg College has negotiated with GradGuard™ to provide our families with tuition insurance by Allianz Global Assistance featuring special plans and rates not available to the general public.
+That’s why Gettysburg College has negotiated with GradGuard™ to provide our families with tuition insurance featuring special plans and rates not available to the general public.

 This coverage expands the scope of our refund policy by ensuring reimbursement for tuition, room and board and other fees for covered withdrawals at any time during the semester.
 Plans also include Student Life Assistance: a 24-hour emergency hotline that offers students and parents even greater peace of mind.